 But we didn’t let that stop us!
-We kept working at it, and this year, we’re excited to continue expanding the reach of AI and ML by providing members of the plant kingdom with the ability to run their own machine learning models, using the cloud-based infrastructure of RapidMiner Go.
+We kept working at it, and this year, we’re excited to continue expanding the reach of AI and ML by providing members of the plant kingdom with the ability to run their own machine learning models, using our cloud-based infrastructure.
 We were so pleased with how much we’ve expanded machine learning beyond humans that we went so far as to revise our understanding of our mission statement:

 Let’s take a look at a few of the plants that we worked with during prototyping to give you a sense of the kinds of models that plants might be interested in building and how they can use this technology to have a positive impact on our world.

 Potatoes get a bad rap—carbophobes hate them, they’re not infrequently forgotten in a bottom drawer where they turn into brown slush, and they’re even the butt of internet jokes, comparing them to crummy cameras and computers.